-- 72 credits from required sequence courses

-- 10 credits in Personal and Professional Formation (PPF)

-- At least 38 elective credits
+- 72 credits from required sequence courses - 10 credits in Personal and Professional Formation (PPF) - At least 38 elective credits - All three phases of Consultation and Guidance (C&G)

 Students wishing to write a master's thesis may petition to do so.
 All requirements for the degree must be completed within ten calendar years from the date of the first course taken in the program.